hbc/NGS_Data_Analysis_Course/sessionI/lessons/03_searching_files.md

 ## Searching files

-We showed a little how to search within a file using `less`.
+We went over how to search within a file using `less`.
 We can also search within files without even opening them, using `grep`.
-Grep is a command-line utility for searching plain-text data sets for lines matching a string or regular expression.
+Grep is a command-line utility for searching plain-text data sets for lines matching a string or regular expression (regex).
 Let's give it a try!

 Suppose we want to see how many reads in our file `Mov10_oe_1.subset.fq` are really bad, with 10 consecutive Ns